University-Clinic-of-Neuroradiology/bootcamp-website/courses/bootcamp_overview.md

 Once you have completed all the skill tracks, a final project is prepared.
 In this project, you will work on a problem set by us.
 To do this, you should have understood all the content you have already completed, otherwise you will repeat the corresponding notebooks.

 After completing the project, you can send us your solution by e-mail.
 You will then receive feedback after you have checked it.

+Click here for the project: [Project](./project.md).

 ## ❓ Feedback